.jpg)

 Dress modestly, especially when visiting religious sites.
 Loose, breathable clothing is also a must in the heat.

 Stay hydrated, but only drink bottled water.
-Tap water can upset your stomach.
+Tap water can upset your stomach!

 Bargaining is expected in markets.
 Don’t be shy—haggling is part of the culture, and it can even be fun.